 That thing?
 Control.

-In distance learning the family is implementing a curriculum and schedule that is set-out by the teachers and/or school department.
-In homeschooling the family is deciding on curriculum and schedule for themselves.
+In traditional learning situations, the family is adhering to a curriculum and schedule that is set-out by the teachers and/or school department.
+The homeschooling family is deciding on curriculum and schedule for themselves.
 You are the authority and you are the one in charge.
 You decide what works, what doesn’t, and how to make your family life your best life.

 Isn’t that a lot of responsibility?